alpas/alpasdev/src/main/resources/docs/configuration.md

 properties you want to change.

 Let's say you want to change the default extension of your [view templates](/docs/pebble-templates) from `.peb`, which is set in `dev.alpas.view.ViewConfig` class, to `.twig`.
-To do this first create a new class under `configs` folder and override the value like so:
+To do this, first create a new class under `configs` folder and override the value like so:

 <span class="line-numbers" data-start="5">